yaplas/observable-stream/README.md

     // so you have to avoid putting async operations here scan(someAggregatorFunction)
     // buffer operations are other type of operations that make sense
     // to put into uncontrolled areas.
-Even this could be considered async
-    // because this bufferTime will emits when 100 items is collected or
-    // in 100 ms, but it is kind of auto-controlled operation, because if the
-    // data comes fast the 100 items are filled quickly, and if the data comes
-    // in a slow rate there is no any back-pressure to be worried about.
-    // Notice that if you don't put the bufferTime into uncontrolled area,
+Notice that if you don't put
+    // buffers operations into uncontrolled area you won't get the total
-    // you can't get 100 items, you will have N items where N is the size
+    // amount of items you setup if that amount is less than N, where N is
-    // of the observables build into controlled areas bufferTime(100, null, 100);
+    // the amount of items per observable builded into controlled areas bufferTime(100, null, 100);
   ],
   // back-pressure control still working even after uncontrolled areas,